zentyal/zentyal/docs/en/user/mail.rst

      Now you may use the newly created virtual mail domain.

 #. **Action:**
-   Enter :menuselection:`Users --> Add User`,
+   Enter :menuselection:`Users and Groups --> Users --> Add User`,
-   fill up the user data and click the :guilabel:`Create` button.
+   fill up the user data and click the :guilabel:`Create and Edit` button.

    Effect:
      The user is added immediately without saving changes.
 The edition screen is displayed for the newly created user.

 #. **Action:**

+     (This action is only required if you have disable the automatic creation of email accounts in `Users and Groups --> Default User Template --> Mail Account`).
 Introduce a name for the user mail account in :guilabel:`Create mail account` and create it.

    Effect:
      The account has been added immediately and options to delete it